EU diplomats plot against Trump on Jerusalem

 Israel advanced plans for more than 3,000 housing units in East Jerusalem last year, it said.

-This added to the 215,000 settlers who have moved there since Israel conquered it in 1967 to live alongside the 317,000 Palestinians who are still left.
+This added to the 215,000 settlers who have moved there since Israel conquered it in 1967 to live among the 317,000 Palestinians who are still left.

-"Developments in 2016 to 2017 indicate that the Israeli authorities are taking active measures to prepare for settlement expansion" in the E1 area, the EU ambassadors added, referring to an area that would physically cut off East Jerusalem from the rest of the West Bank if settlers built there.
+"Developments in 2016 to 2017 indicate that the Israeli authorities are taking active measures to prepare for settlement expansion in [the E1] area," the EU ambassadors added, referring to a zone that would cut off East Jerusalem from the rest of the West Bank and cut the West Bank into two cantons if it fell into settlers' hands.

-They said Israeli prime minister Benjamin Netanyahu had systematically ignored EU appeals on the issue.
+The EU said Israeli prime minister Benjamin Netanyahu had systematically ignored its appeals on the issue.

-"International objections were met by more announcements [of settlement expansions]," they said.
+"International objections were met by more announcements [of settlement expansion]," the EU ambassadors said.

-The EU diplomats painted a dreary picture of life under Israeli occupation.
+The diplomats painted a grim picture of life under Israeli occupation.

-They spoke of Israel's "long-standing policy of political, economic, and social marginalisation" of Palestinians, which "worsened" last year and which led to "drug abuse … domestic violence … [and] high levels of stress and depression".
+They spoke of Israel's "long-standing policy of political, economic, and social marginalisation" of Palestinians, which "worsened" last year and which caused the kind of "high levels of stress and depression" that were fertile ground for violence.

-They condemned violence on both sides, but singled out Israeli soldiers for "apparent excessive use of force".
+They condemned killings on both sides, but singled out Israeli soldiers for "excessive use of force".

-They said Palestinian economic activity in East Jerusalem halved over the past 10 years and that 75 percent of Palestinians now lived below the poverty line.
+They also said Palestinian economic activity in East Jerusalem halved over the past 10 years and that 75 percent of Palestinians now lived below the poverty line.

 That figure rose to 84 percent among Palestinian children, half of whom dropped out of school.